anyswap/Anyswap-FAQ/_build/html/_sources/General Questions.rst.txt

 Q. Can I list my company's token on Anyswap?

 A. Please contact Anyswap to discuss this.
-Listing decisions will require a mojority of ANY holders to support the listing.
+Listing decisions will require a majority of ANY holders to support the listing.

 Q. Can anyone simply create a pair on Anyswap?